 Other foreign eSIMs rely on network agreements with local Japanese telecom providers by renting usage of their networks.
 However, the connection may not be as fast or reliable compared to local eSIMs with a direct contract.

-Finding Out What Networks Providers Use
+Finding Out What Networks eSIM Providers Use

-Many providers claim that their eSIM connects you to local networks in Japan through major networks like KDDI and NTT docomo, but some providers are less forthcoming with that information.
+Many providers claim that their eSIM connects you to local networks in Japan through major networks like KDDI (au) and NTT docomo, but some providers are less forthcoming with that information.

 To avoid surprises, check if the provider lists their network partners on their website.